nickpegg/posty/doc/quickstart.rst

 Quickstart
 ==========

+**Important:** If you are a Posty 1.x user, you can skip this and instead take a look at the :ref:`posty1_import` import docs.

 To get started, create yourself an empty directory, cd into it, and then run ``posty init`` to create a site skeleton.